Li-Ju666/Li-Ju666.github.io/_posts/2019-12-20-Party-Seating-Problem-2019.md

 1. A status dictionary is created to record the status of each node, in which all nodes are keys and all values are set as 0 initially.
 In this dictionary, the value 1 of a node means the node is arranged in set $A$, -1 means it is in set $B$ and 0 means it is not arranged.
-Also a dictionary named $unarranged\_ dict$ is defined to record nodes which have not been arranged into a set yet.
+Also a dictionary named `unarranged_dict` is defined to record nodes which have not been arranged into a set yet.

 2. A function named `arrange(node, parent)` is defined, to arrange a node and its children.
 If its parent is None,